Clara Mimoso

 Vitória Cardoso

-Graduating in International Relations from PUC-Rio with an emphasis on International Trade and Politics.
-She was a member of the International Relations Academic Center, in which she worked mainly in the Communications Working Group, and was part of the IRI/PUC-Rio Communications Team as an intern.
+Graduated in International Relations from PUC-Rio with an emphasis on International Trade and Politics.
+She was a member of the International Relations Academic Center, where she primarily worked in the Communications Working Group, and was part of the IRI/PUC-Rio Communications Team as an intern.

 Conor Foley